uddannelse-laering-forloeb/ulf/profiles/ulf/README.md

 - Each release should include a step where all features be reverted to their default code state.
 - Features modules may contain additional code related to the feature but not maintained through the features module.
 - Overridden features should be prevented by updating the features code.
 This should help to maintain a smooth release flow.
+- See the individual README.md files for each features module.

 ### Custom modules
 - See the individual README.md files for each module.